xinxinc476/bios-611-project/README.md

 By typing "localhost:8787" on your browser and logging in using "rstudio" as the Username and "pw" (or any other password you choose) as the Password, you can access the Rstudio server.

+### Make

+You can use Make to generate the final report by:

+	make report.pdf

 ### RShiny

 You can start a shiny app within R Studio at the command line by: